ToolJet/ToolJet/docs/docs/setup/env-vars.md

 ### Comment feature enable ( optional )

 Use this environment variable to enable/disable the feature that allows you to add comments on the canvas.
-To configure this environment variable, ensure that multiplayer editing is enabled in the instance settings.
+To configure this environment variable, ensure that multiplayer editing is enabled in the Settings.

 | variable               | value             |
 | ---------------------- | ----------------- |